An opportunity for income seekers

 Loans as investments

 In the past, when banks would make leveraged loans, they would be added to the bank's balance sheet.
 Over time, banks began to form syndicates in which several banks could jointly lend to a borrower and offer the loans for sale to investors such as insurance companies, pension funds, and mutual funds and ETFs.
-Since 2010, the value of outstanding leveraged loans has risen from $500 billion to roughly $1.4 trillion as of August 2022, almost as large as the $1.5 trillion US high-yield bond market.
-The growth of the loan market has attracted larger and more established borrowers, such as Dell, United Airlines, and Caesars Resorts, who might have otherwise raised capital by selling bonds.
+Since 2010, the value of outstanding leveraged loans has risen from $500 billion to roughly $1.4 trillion as of June 2023, as large as the US high-yield bond market.
+The growth of the loan market has attracted larger and more established borrowers, such as Charter Communications, United Airlines, and Caesars Resorts, who might have otherwise raised capital by selling bonds.

 Why invest in loans?

-Leveraged loans offer potential inflation protection and a hedge against the rising interest rates that inevitably accompany inflation.
-Bond prices typically fall when interest rates rise.
-Higher inflation almost always eventually leads to higher rates because rate hikes are central banks' preferred way to manage inflation.
-Unlike most bonds, though, the interest rates on leveraged loans adjust upward along with rises in key consumer interest rates.
+Leveraged loans not only offer potential inflation protection, they are also a hedge against rising interest rates.
+That's because, unlike most bonds, the interest rates on leveraged loans adjust upward along with rises in key consumer interest rates.
 That means loans are less likely than most fixed income investments to lose value when inflation and interest rates rise.
-While past performance is no guarantee of future results, loans historically have performed better than longer-duration fixed income bonds in a rising-rate environment.
+While past performance is no guarantee of future results, loans historically have performed better than longer-duration fixed income bonds in rising-rate environments.

 Floating-rate loans have generally fared well amid rising rates